- Live Rates

 To be clear: Qualified borrowers with sufficient income can usually borrow more than the high balance conforming loan limit for their county.
 That would be a “jumbo” mortgage scenario.

-The increase in Seattle’s loan limits for 2020 is a direct result of significant home-price appreciation that occurred over the last year.
+The increase in Seattle’s loan limits for 2021 is a direct result of significant home-price appreciation that occurred over the last year.
 These limits are reviewed annually in relation to home values.
 When the median house price for a particular area rises substantially within a year, federal housing officials typically increase the loan limits to keep pace.
-That’s what occurred from 2018 to 2019.
+That’s what occurred over the past few years.

-The median home value in Seattle is now about $767,900, according to Zillow.
-And while prices appear to be leveling off a bit, they are still significantly higher than last year.
-That’s why the metro area saw higher loan limits in 2020.
+As of June 2021, the median home value in Seattle is now about $831,953, according to Zillow.
+That marks a 10.7% increase from the same month last year.
+That’s why the metro area is seeing higher loan limits in 2021.

 Related: Washington vs. Oregon home prices

-Thanks to the Blue Water Navy Vietnam Veterans Act of 2019, VA loan limits have been eliminated for 2020.
+Thanks to the Blue Water Navy Vietnam Veterans Act of 2019, VA loan limits were eliminated in 2020.
 That means eligible veteran applicants can buy homes at higher prices without having to worry about going over a loan limit and foregoing their zero down payment option.

 Now, veterans can still take advantage of no money down without the concern of going over a loan limit.